Pir00t/pir00t.github.io/_posts/2019-09-16-first-post.md

 Hello, **welcome** to my blog.

-I've been telling myself for quite a while now that I would get around to making a blog or website but kept putting it off.
+I've been telling myself for a while now that I would get around to making a blog or website but continually put it off.
 After much trawling through other blogs on _"How to blog"_ and _"best blog hosting providers"_, it seems something has finally materialised!

 > **(Disclaimer: I can't say for sure my content will be any good but lets wait and see :sweat_smile:)**